 It’s also possible that some ccTLDs will start to require the verification of additional data elements, such as the registrant’s postal address, which they already collect but which are outside the scope of NIS2.

-Some NIS2-bound ccTLD registries already have their own email verification process in place, where they reach out to registrants directly.
+Some NIS2-bound ccTLD registries already have their own email verification process where they contact registrants directly.
 We don’t expect these registries to change their existing email verification processes.

 Many impacted ccTLD registries will expect the registrar to ensure the email address is verified.
-To do this, OpenSRS will leverage our existing gTLD Registrant Verification process.
-We’ll make minor copy changes to our Registrant Verification email template, so it can be used for both gTLD and ccTLD registrations.
+To do this, OpenSRS will leverage our existing gTLD Registrant Email Verification process.
+On April 1, 2025, we will introduce new email and landing page templates for our Registrant Email Verification process.
+The new templates include minor changes to make the language suitable for both ccTLDs and gTLDs.
+Specifically, we’ve:

 Verification of registrant name, phone number, and postal address